SENPAI-Molecular-Dynamics/SENPAI/README.md

 - Van der Waals (by analytically differentiating the Lennard-Jones potential function)

+The simulation is rendered in a cubic universe of constant size, enforcing periodic boundary conditions via coordinate restriction.

 # Cool features

 - Unlimited portability: SENPAI does not require any library, and is 100% compliant with the C99 standard. **SENPAI could run on a Roomba**.